Techtonica/curriculum/deploying/deploying-to-heroku.md

 10. Attach your Heroku app to your code.
 Run `heroku git:remote -a YOUR-APP-NAME` inside the terminal at the root of your project directory.

-  <span style='color:red'>NOTE: After running this code I got the message 'set git remote heroku to https://git.heroku.com/linda-booktonica.git' This step confused me for a long time and took research to understand what to do, I proceeded although I had a question mark in my head from this step on.
-I wasn't really sure what I was doing or whether I was doing it correctly (still don't so I'm not offering an alternative).
-If this is intentional for the student then so be it however there have been instances above where the student is informed what they should be seeing in their code or instruction to understand.'</span>
+  <span style='color:red'>NOTE: After running this code I got the message 'set git remote heroku to https://git.heroku.com/linda-booktonica.git' This step confused me and following research I proceeded but I never was sure I did the correct thing and it impacted the remainder of the tutorial.
+Not having my own database didn't help!
+Perhaps this is intentional for the student however there have been previous check-in instances in this tutorial which were helpful to me and prevented me from making a mistake.
+I suggest additional instruction.</span>

 11. Configure your database.
 Heroku will specify environment variables you can use to connect to the DB.
 Fill in your local database name in the Postgres URL.
 This is the default database URL when your app is running locally.